Purdue Quality of Work Environment Initiative Employee Survey Frequently Asked Questions

 What is the difference between anonymous and confidential?

 Anonymous means that no one knows who is answering.
 Our goal is not to collect information anonymously.
 In order to know which people to group together for analysis, we need to be able to identify which people belong to which departments.
 However, any information that is provided will be kept completely confidential and private.
 Confidential means that your identity and answers will not be revealed or released.
 In addition, the Purdue Quality of Work Environment Initiative team will follow exceptionally strict procedures so that aggregated data that is reported remains anonymous and cannot be attributed to a specific employee.

 When and how do I take the survey?

-On April 21, you will receive an invitation generated by the Qualtrics survey program, with a link unique to you for participating in the survey.
-The survey is accessible online 24 hours a day, seven days a week, from work or home, and you have until May 5 to complete it.
+During the week of May 18, you will receive an invitation generated by the Qualtrics survey program, with a unique link for you to participate in the survey.
+The survey is accessible online 24 hours a day, seven days a week, from work or home, and you have until June 19 to complete it.
 Several computer labs with onsite assistance will be set up on campus for those who need computer access.
 A schedule of computer labs can be found on the project website -- www.purdue.edu/hr/qwei/.

 How long will it take to complete the survey?